 Ancillary staff vacancies which occur in the School District after the May Posting as a result of ancillary staff resignations, retirements, terminations, out of unit transfers and the creation of new positions will be filled by the School District utilizing the Master List until August 1st.
 Such ancillary staff assignment need not be reposted the following spring.
 After August 1st, the District could utilize the Master List, fill with a new hire, fill with a displaced ancillary staff employee, or take other action to fill as permitted by this Agreement.
 If the District fills such vacancy without utilizing the Master List, it shall identify from the Master List the most senior qualified ancillary staff employee requesting that position who shall be awarded the position the following school year.
-If the most senior ancillary staff employee requesting said position on the Master List will be awarded the position for the following school year.
+If the most senior ancillary staff employee declines such position in writing within five (5) school days, the next most senior ancillary staff employee requesting said position on the Master List will be awarded the position for the following school year.
 This methodology shall continue until all such Master List requests have been exhausted.
 In the event there are no qualified ancillary staff members requesting said position on the Master List or in the event all qualified ancillary staff members decline said award, there will be no further action required by the District.